Herosan163/AgeEstimation/README.md

 ### Differences between this implementation and original a paper.
 - In the original paper, AlexNet and VGG-16 are used as feature extractors.
 On the other hand, ResNet34 is used in this program.
 - In the original paper, all the face images are aligned based on five facial landmarks detected using an open-source SeetaFaceEngine [2].
 In this program, no alignment is done.
-- In this program, three augmentations are adopted to images randomly, i.e., horizontal flip, rotate, shear.
+- In this program, three augmentations are adopted to images randomly, i.e., horizontal flip, rotate and shear.

 ## References
 [1] H. Pan, et al. "Mean-Variance Loss for Deep Age Estimation from a Face."
 Proceedings of CVPR, 2018.